HAG87/atelierbump-site/_docs/02-changelog.md

 ### Added

-* Stamp tool: Use an object to Interactively stamp its shape or cut holes in a mesh.
+* Stamp tool (Experimental): Use an object to Interactively stamp its shape or cut holes in a mesh.

+### Fixes

+* Fixed a problem with eyedropper tool that caused the display of an error dialog after one use.
+* The Drop Objects tool did not work as expected when the target object's pivot was displaced.
+* Distribute tools that were broken.

 ## Version 2.9.2.0